Frequently Asked Questions

 11. How can I choose the host university?

 First, you have to check the comment column on the list of university page to make sure that your major is not restricted at the host university.

 Second, you have to make sure that your major is both available and strong on the host university's website.
 You can refer to your academic adviser for such information

-12. Can I travel to a non-affiliate university?
+12. Can I travel to a non-affiliated university?
 Will IPO help me with the procedures?

-Yes, you can travel to a non-affiliate university, but it will only be on a study-abroad basis.
-IPO will not support any applications to non-affiliate universities.
-Furthermore, IPO will not support applications to partner universities that do not go through IPO application process.
+Yes, you can travel to a non-affiliated university, but it will only be on a study-abroad basis.
+IPO will not support any applications to non-affiliated universities.
+Furthermore, IPO will not support applications to partner universities that do not go through the IPO application process.

 13. What if I miss the AUC application deadline?

 There are two application cycles, one at the beginning of the fall semester and the other one at the beginning of the spring semester, so if you miss the fall cycle deadline, you can apply to the spring cycle.